Yousha/PDLC-Phases-Documentation-Matrix/README.md

 # SDLC Phases & Documentation Matrix

-A good reference matrix mapping documentation, diagrams, and deliverables to each phase of the Software(Product) Development Life Cycle.
+A good reference matrix mapping documentation, diagrams, and deliverables to each phase of the Software(Product) Development Life Cycle. (with help of AI)

 This shows the phases involved in producing a software product, and within each phase, what documents and diagrams need to be created.
 So that the output of one phase becomes the input for the next phase.